Logius-standaarden/API-Design-Rules/sections/designRules.md

       <dt>Rationale</dt>
       <dd>
          <p>Appending a default or irrelevant time portion to a date field can lead to interpretation errors.
 A publish date of <code>2025-07-24T00:00:00Z</code> could for instance be rendered as July 23 in Ireland.
 A default time of 23:59 would in turn cause date confusion east of Greenwich.
+         <p class="note">To prevent conversion errors between storage and API, it is recommended to also store date values without a time portion (i.e. not as a timestamp).
       </dd>
       <dt>How to test</dt>
       <dd>